sameersbn/docker-redmine/README.md

 ## Upgrading

-If you upgrading from previous version, please make sure you run the container with **migrate** command.
+If you upgrading from previous version, please make sure you run the container with **app:db:migrate** command.

 **Step 1: Stop the currently running image**